Airport Central railway station: History

 During initial planning, the station was called Consolidated Airport station due to the planned consolidation of all passenger terminals to the precinct.
 The station was built by the Public Transport Authority (PTA) as part of the Forrestfield–Airport Link project, which involved the construction of 8 km of twin bored tunnels from High Wycombe to Bayswater and two other stations: Forrestfield (later renamed High Wycombe) and Belmont (later renamed Redcliffe) stations.
 The station was renamed to its present name in April 2016 upon the awarding of the main contract, worth A$1.176 billion, to a joint venture of Salini Impregilo and NRW Pty Ltd (SI/NRW).
 At the time the contract was signed, the station was expected to be in operation by 2020.
 Weston Williamson and GHD Woodhead were appointed by SI/NRW as the designers of the three stations.
-The construction of the Skybridge was under a different contract, awarded to Georgiou Group in late 2018 at a cost of $31 million.
-The Skybridge was funded partly from an $8.6 million contribution by Perth Airport and partly from the Forrestfield–Airport Link budget; the construction was managed by Perth Airport.
+The construction of the Skybridge was under a different contract, awarded to Georgiou Group in late 2018 for $31 million.
+The Skybridge was funded partly by an $8.6 million contribution by Perth Airport and partly by the Forrestfield–Airport Link budget; its construction was managed by Perth Airport.

 In late 2016, work began on reorganising the airport's car park and car rental booths to make way for the Airport Central station construction site.
 The station box was planned to be excavated and constructed between March 2017 and February 2018.
 During this time a headstone from the 1890s was discovered.
 Construction on the station began in May 2017, starting with the construction of diaphragm walls.
-The station's design was released on 28 May 2017.
-The diaphragm walls were completed in July 2017, allowing excavation to begin on 14 July.
+The station's design was released in May 2017.
+The diaphragm walls were completed in July 2017, allowing excavation to begin the same month.
 Excavation was completed in January 2018 and construction of the concrete base slab commenced the following month.
 The base slab was completed by April 2018.

-The two tunnel boring machines (TBMs) were planned to arrive at Airport Central station in late-February and late-March 2018, having tunnelled from High Wycombe.
+The two tunnel boring machines (TBMs) were planned to arrive at Airport Central station in late February and late March 2018, having tunnelled from High Wycombe.
 This was delayed after the first TBM, Grace, was stopped on 14 February following a ground disturbance issue.
 This also caused the second TBM, Sandy, to stop on 28 March so that it would not be tunnelling next to Grace.
-The two TBMs restarted in April.
-TBM Grace arrived at the station on 8 May, and TBM Sandy arrived on 19 May.
+The two TBMs resumed tunnelling in April.
+Grace arrived at the station on 8 May, and Sandy arrived on 19 May.
 After undergoing maintenance, both TBMs left the station in July, tunnelling towards Redcliffe.
 Construction on other elements of the station commenced after that, including staircases and infrastructure for the escalators and lifts.